lxsang/ant-http/README.md

 A lightweight and portable HTTP/HTTPs web server written in standard C:
 - It can be configurable to work well on embedded Linux for server application.
 - Support SSL via open SSL, database via Sqlite 3, web socket integrated
 - It is also extensible via its extensions mechanism that allows to extends the server capability.
-For example: [this extension](https://github.com/lxsang/ant-plugins) allows the server use embedded Lua as server side script for dynamic web.

 # Plugins:
 * Lua extension [https://github.com/lxsang/antd-lua-plugin](https://github.com/lxsang/antd-lua-plugin): using Lua as serverside script